 Here are a few items to consider carefully before signing up:

-Vonage is a popular choice for home VoIP service but it is critical to evaluate Vonage alternatives as it could save you a lot of money and a lot of hassle.
+Vonage is a popular choice for home phone service but it is critical to evaluate Vonage alternatives as it could save you a lot of money and a lot of hassle.
 Most providers include some free international calling minutes at a much cheaper rate than Vonage with low per minute fees after the included minutes are used up.
-View Vonage alternatives using our comparison table on the right hand side of this page.
+View alternatives to Vonage using our comparison table on the right hand side of this page.

-To evaluate Vonage competitors, WhichVoIP looked at 2 basic VoIP telephone features:
+To evaluate Vonage competitors, WhichVoIP looked at 2 basic items:

 First year cost - Current deal is $9.99 (3 months) + $26.99 (9 months), so 1 year cost is $272.88 before any taxes and fees (average rate of $22.74/month).